vedang-patil-23/Simple-HTTP-Server-Computer-Networks/README.md

-Got it!
-Here’s an updated setup and performance section adapted for Windows.

----

 # Simple HTTP Server - Networking Project

 This project demonstrates a basic HTTP server built in C++ as part of my Computer Networks course.